1coderookie/KobraGoNeoInsights/docs/hardware/hw_index.md

 Mods or STL files which don't fit in a special 'area' of the printer that I made a subchapter about can be found in the subchapter "Other" (like e.g. raisers for the whole printer to stand higher).

 Because you're entering the hardware part right now, there is something I really want to recommend to you and I cannot emphasize it enough:
-*before you even start printing anything, check the construction first.
-Check all screws, bolts, belts, wheels, electrical connectors - really just everything.
-And (really important): also disassemble the lead screw system, clean it and lubricate it.*
+*before you even start printing anything, check the whole construction first.
+Check the whole frame if everything is square, rectangular and perpendicular, check all screws, bolts, belts, wheels, electrical connectors - really just everything.
+And (really important): also disassemble the lead screw system, clean it and lubricate it and pay attention to vertical alignment when reassembling.*

 You might think now "Why should I waste my time with that?
 I assembled the **Go** by myself / I got the preassembled **Neo** and why should I even disassemble the lead screw system?!?" - and I understand that.
 Sure, you want to dive right into the beautiful ocean of 3D printing.
 And you will.
 But as with jumping into the unknown ocean from a cliff high above, you need to assure that everything is safe.
 And in this case with your new 3D printer it's actually not only that.